 "I have a 16GB micro SD card, but it is unreadable on my smartphone and computer.
 This micro SD card still worked fine on my smartphone just now.
 But I wanted to download some music to the micro SD card, so I removed the micro SD card from my smartphone and connected it to my computer via a card reader.
 When I was downloading music to the micro SD card, Windows pops up a message to say memory card is write-protected.
 Then, I unplugged the micro SD card to my computer and reconnected it again.
 This time, when I wanted to open the micro SD card, Windows reported another message memory card is not readable.
 I don’t know what is wrong, so I reinserted it to my smartphone but I still received the same message.
-I want to know why the 16GB micro SD card becomes not readable.
+I want to know why the 16GB micro SD card get corrupted.
 And how can I fix the problem and get back all files stored on the micro SD card?"

 When a micro SD card is not readable on both smartphone and computer, the first thing you need to do is not to troubleshoot the problem.
 Instead, you need to recover all important files from the micro SD card first of all.
 In order to recover files from an unreadable micro SD card, you need to rely on iCare Data Recovery Pro, the read-only data recovery utility.
 The data recovery software is designed for lost file recovery in different situations, so you can totally rely on the software to perform data recovery from an unreadable 16GB micro SD card.
 No matter what kind of data is stored on the micro SD card, the data recovery software can deep scan the card and help extract the lost files from the card.
 Micro sd card data recovery can be performed as following steps.

 Step1.
 Connect the 16GB micro SD card to your computer.
 Download and install the data recovery software on your computer.
 Launch the software and choose a recovery module.

 Step2.
 Choose the micro SD card as scanning drive, and then you just need to wait when the software is scanning.